 - EE/MedE 124.
 Mixed-mode Integrated Circuits.
 9 units (3-0-6); first term.
 Prerequisites: EE 45 a or equivalent.
 Introduction to selected topics in mixed-signal circuits and systems in highly scaled CMOS technologies.
 Design challenges and limitations in current and future technologies will be discussed through topics such as clocking (PLLs and DLLs), clock distribution networks, sampling circuits, high-speed transceivers, timing recovery techniques, equalization, monitor circuits, power delivery, and converters (A/D and D/A).
 A design project is an integral part of the course.
 Instructor: Emami.

 - BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
-12 units (3-6-3) a = second and third terms; 9 units (0-9-0) b = third term.
-Prerequisites: ACM 95/100 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/EE/MedE 189 b).
+2 units (3-6-3) a = first and third terms; 9 units (0-9-0) b = third term.
+Prerequisites: ACM 95/100 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/ EE/MedE 189 b).
 Part a, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
 Students will learn to program in LABVIEW.
-Part b is a student-initiated design project requiring instructor's permission for enrollment.
+Part b is a student-initiated design project requiring instructor’s permission for enrollment.
 Enrollment is limited to 24 students.
-BE/EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
-Instructor: Yang.
+BE/ 453 EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
+Instructors: Bois, Yang.

 - MedE 199.
 Special Topics in Medical Engineering.
 Units to be arranged, terms to be arranged.
 Subject matter will change from term to term depending upon staff and student interest, but will generally center on the understanding and applying engineering for medical problems.
 Instructor: Staff.